chinmaypapnai/AWS_UCW/README.md

 #### 4.2 **Data Validation**
 - School Names were checked for duplication as it is Primary Key.
-- Data was further checked in the data processing pipeline
+- Data was further checked in the data processing pipeline.
+- Clean data was outputed into system and user friendly formats.
 ![Data Pipeline](https://github.com/chinmaypapnai/AWS_UCW/blob/main/assets/QC%20pipeline.png)
 ---